luxedo/tetris-almost-from-scratch/README.md

 Hamurabi is one of the first electronic games, arguably the first strategy game.
 The game is set in Babylon, where the player is the ancient king [Hamurabi](https://en.wikipedia.org/wiki/Hammurabi) and must control the resources to feed the people and purchase land for a period of ten game rounds.

 The game is based in html5/canvas, CSS and ES6 javascript.
-Since every retro game I make, I change a few things, this time I'm drawing some icons to indicate the resources of the game.

 #### Check it out [here](https://armlessjohn404.github.io/hamurabi-almost-from-scratch/)